Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 So how can we tell which parts of her confession were influenced by her interrogators (because they asked leading questions such as "When did you make your pact with the Devil?") and which parts were her own invention?

 Well, thanks to books like the Malleus Maleficarum and Daemonologie, we know exactly what the examiners were looking for.
 We also have the bulk of other surviving testimony to compare individual confessions with.
-So the parts of Isobel's testimony that line up with what the majority of other confessions said, and that jives with the content of these witch hunting manuals, we can assume she was coaxed into saying.
-But, certain things that seem to be an anomaly separating it from other confessions, or that don't quite fit with what inquisitors would be looking for, is a clue that these things were not coaxed but came directly from the mind of the person being questioned.
+So the parts of Isobel's testimony that line up with what the majority of other confessions said and that jive with the content of these witch hunting manuals, we can assume she was coaxed into saying.
+But, certain things that seem to be an anomaly separating it from other confessions or that don't quite fit with what inquisitors would be looking for are a clue that these things were not coaxed but came directly from the mind of the person being questioned.

 © 2014 Carolyn Emerick

 Thank you so much for this enlightening article!
 I do enjoy a lot reading your articles as I learn a lot from them.
 I also appreciate the references you include for further reading.

 Carolyn Emerick (author) on October 19, 2015:

 Nope, that was not deliberate!
 Fixing now, thanks!